furfurylic/commata/CommataPrimer.md

  - The definition of `c_str` member must be accompanied by a code like `*b = '\0'` or something, which puts a null character into a character buffer to make a null-terminated sequence.
- - On the other hand, for the sake of performance, a `table_pull` object evades making a copy of the input string as far as possible.
+ - On the other hand, for the sake of performance, a `table_pull` object evades making a copy of the input string as far as possible, that is, as far as the input provides a readable character buffer.
  - A table source made by `make_csv_source` from a string is qualified to let a `table_pull` object perform this copy evasion, which is called a _direct_ table source.